TomasDePomas/notifier/README.md

 ------------
 This package is made to send notifications to the users of your applications.
 It uses the service worker API to send these notifications even when your site is not active.

+It took me a while to figure all this out and I am by no means an expert.
+I just thought this might help people to make use of the new Notification capabilities of modern web browsers.

 The configuration process for the service worker notifications is not as plug and play as other packages so please read the documentation carefully. **Beware, in order to get it to work on anything but localhost, you will need an ssl